 C-RUN offers a convenient and flexible rule selection in the settings and error filter management.
 The runtime analysis tool can be used for C and C++ source code and adds efficient instrumentation of diagnosis routines inside your code when enabled.
 The tool can check your code during execution on the target or in the simulator and you get a direct code correlation and graphical feedback in editor.

 Integrated with IAR Embedded Workbench

-C-RUN is an add-on to IAR Embedded Workbench for Arm and for Renesas RX.
-C-RUN is designed to be a natural part of your development workflow, when working in a traditional edit/build/debug cycle, running unit tests or doing integration tests.
-C-RUN provides you with extremely valuable feedback already as soon as the first iteration of code is about to be taken for a test drive.
+C-RUN is an add-on to IAR Embedded Workbench for Arm and for Renesas RX, is designed to be a natural part of your development workflow, when working in a traditional edit/build/debug cycle, running unit tests or doing integration tests.
+Provides you with extremely valuable feedback already as soon as the first iteration of code is about to be taken for a test drive.

 C-RUN can be used standalone to find ”hard to detect” problems in the field.
 It only requires to build and deploy a test firmware for a unit with the necessary C-RUN tests enabled in IAR Embedded Workbench.
 The C-RUN output messages will then be redirected to a serial interface and log the messages.
 The recorded cryptic messages can then be parsed offline to plaintext with the C-SPY command line utility (cspybat) for diagnosis and bug fixing.

 With runtime analysis, you can find actual errors at runtime.
 Our add-on tool C-RUN is easy to use and has a wide range of features based on customer requests.
 C-RUN performs runtime analysis by checking application execution directly within the development environment.
 It checks for arithmetic issues, bounds issues and heap integrity and will tell you what went wrong and where.

 - Unique optimizations of test instrumentation minimizes code size overhead

 - Comprehensive and detailed runtime error information

 - Call stack information provided for each error found